Francis Kirk: To Western Australia

-They arrived at Fremantle on 21 May 1851, and travelled with a number of other Pensioner Guards to the settlement of Toodyay, where they were temporarily housed in A-framed straw huts at the first Toodyay Convict Hiring Depot and Pensioner Guard Barracks, and allotted one of the 5 acre plots of land, Lot P12, that had been surveyed for the EPGs.
+They arrived at Fremantle on 21 May 1851, and travelled with a number of other Pensioner Guards to the settlement of Toodyay, where they were temporarily housed in A-framed straw huts at the first Toodyay Convict Hiring Depot and Pensioner Guard Barracks, and allotted one of the 5 acre plots of land, lot P12, that had been surveyed for the EPGs.
 These allotments were later transferred to the permanent Convict Hiring Depot, 4 km upstream of the town.

 Thirteen allotments, S1 to S13 were marked out at the Convict Depot, and from 1852 to 1856 two-roomed brick cottages were erected.
 Kirk was assigned lot S12.

 In 1857 Governor Arthur Kennedy closed down the country hiring depots.
 However the depot at Toodyay was not totally deserted as a number of convicts and ticket-of-leave men were still working in the district.
 Also by that time all the Pensioner Guards and their families had moved from the town of Toodyay to their new cottages at the Depot, creating a Pensioner Village.
 A number of them, including Kirk, stayed and settled in Toodyay permanently.
-His cottage still stands at 68 Stirling Terrace.
+Kirk's cottage still stands at 68 Stirling Terrace.